giovannimanetti11/perseo-custom-shipping-cost/README.md

 - **Prezzo Spedizione**: The shipping cost for the specified weight and postal code range.

 The .csv file should be placed in the same directory as the plugin and named shipping_data.csv.
+The .csv file you find in the repository is a sample file.
+You use it at your own risk.

 ## License
 This project is licensed under the MIT License.
 For more details, please see the LICENSE file.

 ## Heads Up!
 I've put together this WooCommerce plugin to help you calculate your shipping costs on WooCommerce.
 I think it's pretty neat, but keep in mind it's not perfect.
 Please use this tool responsibly and understand that I can't be held accountable for any errors or problems you might run into.
 While I've done my best to make sure it's working properly, I can't make any guarantees.
 Remember, you're using this plugin at your own risk.
 I'm sharing it to help out, but you're responsible for making sure it fits your needs.

 ## Author